cicwi/RECAST3D/docs/pages/contribute/slicerecon.md

 \vec{v}' &= \mathcal{R} (\vec{v})
 \end{align*}$$

-If we then reconstruct with the transformed geometry, we are effectively using a geometry in which the arbitrary slice $S$ has become the central slices, without adjusting projection data.
-This is the basic idea behind the solver implementations: we adjust the geometry on the fly for each slice that we are interested in, and run a standard backprojection algorithm.
+If we then reconstruct with the transformed geometry, we are effectively using a geometry in which the arbitrary slice $S$ has become the central slice, without having to adjust the projection data.
+This is the basic idea behind the solver implementation: we adjust the geometry on the fly for each slice that we are interested in, and then run a standard backprojection algorithm.